chipxsd/stream-based-sync/stream-based-sync.md

 the `Sync.Events` should be processed in, what other key could we order them by?

-You thought of timestamps, didn't you?
+You're thinking about timestamps aren't you?
 Even though the title of this chapter said not to.
 Alright, let's have it your way.
-Say we rely on client dictated timestamps based on the system's real-time-clock.
+Say we do rely on client dictated timestamps based on the system's real-time-clock.
 How can we guarantee that all client's synchronized against the same `Sync.Stream` have their RTCs set to exact same time?
-Sorry, but not even the NTP nor GPS time synchronization can't guarantee there won't be any time skew.
-Plus, relying on external synchronization processes is just an extra moving piece in the whole machine that could fail.
+Sadly neither the NTP nor GPS time synchronization can guarantee perfect sync without any time skew.
+Additionally, relying on external synchronization processes results in an extra moving piece in the whole machinery and presents a potential point of failure.

 ![fig.30 - Universal Time](./images/fig-30-universal-time.png "fig. 30 - Universal Time")

-Another contradicting fact is that users could mess with their system time, by manually overriding it, during the use of the app.
-It just makes our app appear tenuous, if only a simple system clock change could mess with the final model outcome for other peers, and we don't want that.
+Another argument against timestamp approach is that users could mess with their system time, by manually overriding it during the use of the app.
+If only a simple system clock change can mess with the final model outcome for other peers, that makes for a very unrobust app.
+And we don't want that.

 ### 5.2.2 Version Vectors

-We could reconstruct the `Sync.Event` order as it was perceived by the author (the client that generated it), if we knew what the client saw before it generated the `Sync.Event`.
+There is a way to reconstruct the `Sync.Event` order as it was perceived by the author (the client that generated it).
+All we need to know is what the client saw before it generated the `Sync.Event`.
 That little extra information is also known as "[happened-before](https://en.wikipedia.org/wiki/Happened-before)" relation.
 It allows us to track the event causality, which is the basic